Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 We used the R \textit{nlminb} function to obtain maximum likelihood estimates for the negative log of our likelihood function.
 To prevent our model from producing errors or unrealistic results, we imposed various bounds on some of the parameters.
 We bounded the estimation for $\mu$ at $t^*$ because if $\mu > t^*$, we would not be able to identify a signal due to a lack of training data.
 We also put a lower bound on $\sigma$; when this parameter was small, the partial derivative of our likelihood function with respect to $\mu$ became noisy, leading to computational errors in optimization.
 We found that a lower bound of approximately 20 time indices eliminated this problem.
 We additionally required estimates for $\alpha < -\log_{10}(\bar{\rho})$, where $\bar{\rho}$ is the animal's empirical mean step length (for context, we expect $\bar{\rho}$ to be close to but slightly smaller than $\rho_{ns}$).
 Values of $\alpha$ above this bound imply that the animal cannot perceive a difference between a few step lengths, which is unreasonable biologically.
 For parameters with fairly restrictive bounds ($\lambda$, $\gamma$, $\beta_d$, and $\beta_0$, which are bounded between 0 and 1), we performed logit transformations ($\tilde{\lambda} = \log\frac{1}{1-\lambda}$, for example) so the optimizer would more effectively traverse the parameter space.

 We tested two ``initial values" for $\mu$ for each dataset we fit the model to, picking the fit that gave us the best likelihood function value.
 When profiling the likelihood surface with respect to this parameter, we often found many local optima, so we fit the model with initial values of $t^*$ and $\frac{t^*}{2}$.
-This incurs additional computational time (we are effectively running the optimization algorithm twice) but is necessary due to the importance of picking a good initial value for each parameter \citep{Pan1998}.
+Fitting with different initial values incurs additional computational time (we are effectively running the optimization algorithm twice) but is necessary due to the importance of picking a good initial value for each parameter \citep{Pan1998}.
 Using a different number of initial values for $\mu$ may be advantageous for some datasets.

 For a model as complicated as this one, obtaining confidence intervals (CIs) using traditional Wald-type methods does not always produce accurate results.
 We frequently found this to be true for our model in practice so we used the likelihood profiling from \cite{Fischer2020}.
 Given a multidimensional objective function with a known optimum, this algorithm finds confidence intervals for one parameter at a time by performing a binary search algorithm for a target function value (typically, the optimum minus some small confidence threshold).
 The algorithm starts searching at the optimal parameter value, and tries an initial step, fixing the parameter in question at this value and optimizing the rest of the function parameters.
 This process is repeated subsequently until the lengths of each step in parameter space are small enough for the algorithm to converge \citep{Fischer2020}.